Modular building, prefabricated home design and kit homes: what are the differences, the pros and cons and which one is best for you?

 You’ve got questions and we’re here to answer them.

 In this article, we’ll explore the definitions and differences of modular, prefab, and kit homes and answer common questions such as:

-Prefab construction offers an alternative to traditional residential construction methods where homes are built off-site in panels or modules which are then transported to the site to be put together and connected to services.
+Prefab construction methods offer an alternative to traditional residential construction where homes are built off-site in panels or modules which are then transported to the site to be put together and connected to services.

 So outside of the construction methods, what are the differences between prefab and traditional construction?
 Generally, you can expect a prefab home to be constructed in less time and generate less waste in the construction process than the equivalent home design built by traditional construction methods.